-Certain other state laws impose similar privacy obligations and we also expect that more federal and state-level privacy legislation may be enacted.
+Certain other state laws impose similar privacy obligations and we also anticipate that more states will increasingly enact legislation similar to the CCPA.
+The CCPA has prompted a number of proposals for new federal and state-level privacy legislation and in some states efforts to pass comprehensive privacy laws have been successful.
 For example, on March 2, 2021, Virginia enacted the Consumer Data Protection Act, or the CDPA.
 The CDPA will become effective January 1, 2023.
-The CDPA will regulate how businesses (which the CDPA refers to as "controllers") collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates and respond to consumer rights requests.
+The CDPA will regulate how businesses (which the CDPA refers to as "controllers") collect and share personal information.
+While the CDPA incorporates many similar concepts of the CCPA and CPRA, there are also several key differences in the scope, application, and enforcement of the law that will change the operational practices of controllers.
+The new law will impact how controllers collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates and respond to consumer rights requests.
 Such proposed and newly enacted legislation may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.